Starting a new business? Get 40% off our accountancy services for 3 months! 😀

-Whilst a shareholder and company director can be the same person, the two roles do have pretty clear distinctions.
+It’s not unusual for companies to have a shareholder and director who is the same person, but the two roles do have different responsibilities and requirements.
 That said, a director doesn’t have to be a shareholder, and shareholders don’t need to be directors.
 So what’s what?

-Owning shares can also give shareholders voting rights on company decisions.
-Rather than the day-to-day stuff, these votes tend to be about exceptional matters such as:
+Owning shares can also give shareholders voting rights in the company.
+Rather than the day-to-day stuff, these votes tend to be about exceptional, big-picture decisions such as:

-The role of a director is usually much more hands-on with the day-to-day running of the business.
-Company directors also have far more responsibilities to the business than shareholders do.
-It’s their job to manage the company effectively, and make sure it complies with the law whilst benefitting its shareholders.
+The role of a company director is usually much more hands-on, and they typically spend more time dealing with the day-to-day running of the business.
+Company directors also have far more responsibilities than shareholders do.
+It’s their job to manage the company effectively, and to make sure it complies with the law whilst benefitting its shareholders.

 Typical responsibilities a director will take care of include:

-While the directors take care of the general day-to-day running of a company, shareholders can still have a significant say, especially when it comes to any of large decisions a director may take.
+While directors take care of the general day-to-day running of a company, shareholders still have a significant say, especially when it comes to any large decisions about the business.
 In simple terms:

-Learn more about our online accounting services, or call one of the team on 020 3355 4047.
+Learn more about our online accounting services.
+Call the team on 020 3355 4047 and get an instant online quote.

 Subscribe to our newsletter to get accounting tips like this right to your inbox